-Professional Instrumentation: The segment generated revenues of $1.1 billion (64.5% of total first-quarter revenues), which increased 13% on a year-over-year basis.
-The increase was driven by contributions from acquisitions.
+Professional Instrumentation: The segment generated revenues of $1.03 billion (accounting for 66% of total second-quarter revenues), which decreased 11% on a year-over-year basis.

-In the first quarter, gross margin came in at 51.1%, which expanded 10 basis points (bps) year over year.
+In the second quarter, gross margin came in at 51.8%, which expanded 330 basis points (bps) year over year.

-Total operating expenses were $670.9 million, reflecting a 12.7% year-over-year increase.
-As a percentage of revenues, selling, general & administrative expenses increased from the year-ago quarter, while research & development costs decreased slightly.
+Total operating expenses were $623.2 million, reflecting a 4.8% year-over-year decrease.
+As a percentage of revenues, both selling, general & administrative expenses as well as research & development costs increased from the year-ago quarter.

-Segment wise, operating margin from Professional Instrumentation came in at 13.1%, which contracted 150 bps year over year.
+Segment wise, operating margin from Professional Instrumentation came in at 13.1%, which expanded 200 bps year over year.

 How Have Estimates Been Moving Since Then?

-At this time, Fortive has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Fortive has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
-It's no surprise Fortive has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Fortive has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.